 Every budget includes a number of estimates and assumptions about what revenues will be available and what conditions will affect the District's operations during the budget year.
 It is important to list the key assumptions to help establish a context for review of the budget.
 If a revenue source is decreased or eliminated, expenditures should be reduced in response.
-Some of the key assumptions for Fiscal Year 2019-2020 are:
+Some of the key assumptions are: